Planning for retirement: How to balance your retirement income and expenses

 While it's impossible to predict the future, there are tools that can help you make a reasonable estimate of how long your money will last.
 For example, by plugging your numbers into a retirement planning calculator, you can see how long your money will last in thousands of possible market scenarios.
 If you find that your money might run out too soon, you may need to make some adjustments.

-- Consider a reverse mortgage, which allows you to borrow against the value ("equity") built up in your home if you are 62 or older.
-For more information about evaluating a reverse mortgage, read Reverse Mortgages: Avoiding a Reversal of Fortune, published by the Financial Industry Regulatory Authority (FINRA).
+Consider a reverse mortgage, which allows you to borrow against the value ("equity") built up in your home if you are 62 or older.

-Using a variety of investments, an Ameriprise financial advisor can help you turn your assets into a stream of income.
+Using a variety of investments, an Ameriprise financial advisor can help you turn your assets into a stream of income that is designed to last throughout retirement.
 This includes choosing appropriate investments for your cash reserve and long-term assets, as well as setting up a central cash account for your day-to-day expenses.